Collapse of turbulence in optimised curved pipe flow: Motivation and methodology

-We address these two aspects by investigating whether relaminarization of turbulent flow can be achieved through geometric modification of the pipe, thereby unlocking the potential for lower drag forces in general piping systems.
-We consider the combined modification of the local centerline curvature and the cross-sectional geometry.
-Rather than performing a parametric study of local curvature and cross-sectional profile within a high-dimensional geometric space, we pose and solve an automatic optimization problem using the method described in \cite{Albring2016_AIAA,Sagebaum2019_TOMS} to determine the required changes in these two geometric variables.
-We then analyze the resulting optimal flow to identify the underlying physical mechanisms that relaminarize the flow.
-The objective function to be minimized is the total entropy generation in the flow, as a measure of the appearance of turbulence.
+The present work is motivated by two open issues.
+Firstly, the absence of evidence for relaminarisation in curved pipes at high Reynolds numbers, and secondly, the largely unexplored influence of cross-sectional shape on the Dean vortices and turbulence.
+We address both of these aspects by investigating whether relaminarisation of turbulent flow can be achieved through geometric modification of the pipe, thereby unlocking the potential for lower drag forces in general piping systems.
+We consider the combined modification of the local centreline curvature and the cross-sectional geometry.
+Rather than performing a parametric study of local curvature and cross-sectional profile within a high-dimensional geometric space, we pose and solve an automatic optimisation problem to determine the required changes in these two geometric variables.
+The optimisation was carried out for the baseline $180^\circ$ bend (BL) at $\mathrm{Re}_D=10,000$ with $\gamma=0.2$, as illustrated in figure~\ref{fig:coordSys}(a).
+This choice was motivated by earlier work reporting partial inner-wall relaminarisation for \enquote{strong} curvature $\gamma=0.1$ \citep{Noorani2013_IJHFF}.
+Therefore, we increased the curvature to $\gamma=0.2$ to investigate whether a stronger curvature would further promote relaminarisation in the baseline geometry.
+We use a free-form shape-optimisation framework based on the steady incompressible Reynolds-Averaged Navier–Stokes (RANS) equations solved with the incompressible solver in \textsc{SU2} \citep{Economon2016} and the $k$--$\omega$ SST closure model.
+Gradient information is obtained with a discrete-adjoint approach using algorithmic differentiation \citep{Albring2016_AIAA,Sagebaum2019_TOMS}.
+The objective function to be minimised is the total entropy generation in the flow, which serves as a proxy for the appearance of turbulence.
 For incompressible and isothermal flows, entropy generation is due to viscous dissipation, and our objective function can be defined as